Přístupnostní navigace

 Doctoral Board

 Chairman :prof. Ing.
 Jaroslav Koton, Ph.D.Councillor internal :doc.
 Ing.
 Ondřej Ryšavý, Ph.D.doc.
 Dr. Ing.
 Petr Hanáčekdoc.
 Ing.
 Karel Burda, CSc.doc.
 Ing.
-Václav Zeman, Ph.D.doc.
+Václav Zeman, Ph.D.prof.
 Ing.
 Jan Hajný, Ph.D.prof.
 Ing.
 Jiří Mišurec, CSc.Councillor external :doc.
 Ing.
 Otto Dostál, CSc.

 Fields of education